Skip to main content

 • The coaching priority is to turn the visible cues into simple, safe rounds before adding pace or power.

-Use these public study notes to understand the style cues behind the profile and what to watch when you compare it with your own quiz result.
+Use these notes to understand the boxing behind the profile and what to watch when you compare it with your own quiz result.

-• Range Control Useful study cue
+• Range Control What to study

 Range Control is the clearest study cue in the available study evidence.

-• Ring Positioning Useful study cue
+• Ring Positioning What to study

 Ring Positioning helps explain how the profile behaves across range, rhythm, and ring position.